telerik/reporting-docs/knowledge-base/adding-web-report-designer-in-net-core-mvc.md

 ```

-7. If you are using [SQL DataSource]({% slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview %}) with Shared connection string, add a connection string in appsettings.json file:
+7. If you are using [SQL DataSource]({% slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview %}) with Shared connection string, add a connection string in the `appsettings.json` file:
 ```
 "ConnectionStrings": [
   {